 Sophie also pointed to her co-captain Bella Goh achieving her longtime goal of swimming the 100m freestyle in under one minute as a season highlight, especially since the two have watched each other's progression over the past four years.

-That level of camaraderie and support between teammates was key to their success, according to Coach Wolfgramm, and it extended to the boys team as well—at the state tournament, they placed 10th after competing against some much larger teams.
+That level of camaraderie and support between teammates was key to their success, according to Amelia, and it extended to the boys team as well—at the state tournament, they placed 10th after competing against some much larger teams.
 She emphasized that the effort demonstrated by all swimmers created a ripple effect, with teammates challenging one another to exceed their own expectations.

-In addition to the team's demonstrated effort and encouragement for each other, Coach Wolfgramm cited patience as a determining factor in the girls performance at the state championship, which included—in addition to the state title—first-place finishes in the 200m and 400m freestyle relays, and a first-place finish in the individual 50m freestyle by sophomore Ella Vitek.
-"Behind every great success story are challenging and trying times," Coach Wolfgramm said, recognizing the toll hard practices and meets can take on high school students.
+In addition to the team's demonstrated effort and encouragement for each other, Amelia cited patience as a determining factor in the girls performance at the state championship, which included—in addition to the state title—first-place finishes in the 200m and 400m freestyle relays, and a first-place finish in the individual 50m freestyle by sophomore Ella Vitek.
+"Behind every great success story are challenging and trying times," Amelia said, recognizing the toll hard practices and meets can take on high school students.
 In the end, though, she wants them to focus on the experiences they shared and how far they came together.

 "They were a young team, and I hope they can remember that anything is possible if they all come together to support and encourage each other."

 Update, April 13, 2018: Preps Utah named Amelia Wolfgramm a girls team coach of the week.
 Congrats!